Land Use Explorers

-Our Citizen Science Program "What We Value about the Land?" is a series of lessons that help students, teachers, and citizens of all ages to better understand and think critically about what we use our lands for and what we value most about them.
+Land Use Explorers is a series of lessons and activities that help students, teachers, and citizens of all ages to better understand and think critically about what we use our lands for and what we value most about them.

 The social, economic, and environmental benefits provided by our lands are innumerable--from food and energy production, to watersheds and wildlife habitats.
 But there are also trade-offs associated with any land use.
-"What We Value about the Land?" focuses on four topics that are key to understanding these benefits and trade-offs:
+"Land Use Explorers" focuses on topics that are key to understanding these benefits and trade-offs:

-The lessons in"What We Value about the Land?" are an opportunity for community members to learn about the research we're doing on the WAFERx project and to be involved as citizen scientists.
+The lessons in "Land Use Explorers are an opportunity for community members to learn about the research we're doing on the WAFERx project and to be involved as citizen scientists.
 By making and recording observations, you will be collecting valuable data that will contribute to our research.

 Through the lessons we have developed, community members will learn about the linkages between these complex systems and will consider how different land-use choices could impact local people, communities, cultures, and ecosystems.

 These lessons are designed for students ages 9 to 13.
-We created them to be used in an out-of-school environment and think they would be ideal for after school programs.
-However, they could also be used by younger students, teens, or citizens of any age.
+We originally created them to be used in an out-of-school environment and think they would be ideal for after school programs.
+However, due to COVID, the activities have been modified so they can be used in a group OR by a student working remotely and on their own.
+They could also be used by younger students, teens, or citizens of any age.

 While some of the material in the lessons is specific to the region of the Upper Missouri River Basin, much of it could be applied anywhere.

-We are doing a pilot test of this program in Montana, Wyoming, and South Dakota and are currently accepting applications.
+We are doing a pilot test of this program in Montana, Wyoming, and South Dakota and are currently accepting applications from organizations that serve youth.
+(Including youth learning remotely).
 If your application is accepted, you will receive your kit in April (in time for Citizen Science Month).

-If you are interested in participating, please apply here.
+If you are interested in participating, please apply here by March 19, 2021.

 We have a limited number of physical kits for the pilot test of this program.
 But, all digital resources will be made available online for free download.

-We will provide a toolkit to educators that includes lessons, activities, and materials that support students in making observations and collecting data about the lands around them.
-These toolkits also include instructions and training materials to help educators impletment the kit.
+We will provide a kit for each student in your group.
+The kit includes lessons, activities, and scientific materials that support students in making observations and collecting data about the lands around them.
+The guidebook also includes instructions to help educators implement the kit.

 If you would like to be part of the pilot test for this program, you will receive:

-· Detailed outlines for 3-4 classroom activities, each approximately one hour
+- Detailed outlines for 11 activities, each approximately one hour

-· If your students would like, an in-person visit or videoconference with a faculty member or student from the research team
+- If your students would like, we can arrange a videoconference with a faculty member or student from the research team

 If you have questions about the "What We Value about the Land" program or about the WAFERx project, please email: